Reaction cleaving and complex-balanced distributions for chemical reaction networks with general kinetics: Examples

 The second component has the mass-action form, with the number of $A$'s being conserved.
 Hence, the stationary distribution should take the form in \eqref{eq:ma}.
 It also does so: treating $x_A$ as constant, then $\pi_T$ has mass-action form.

 We note that the factorisation of the kinetics takes the form in Lemma \ref{alternative_equivalence}.
-In particular, the co-dimension is $\delta=|\cC|-\ell-s=5-2-2=1$, hence there is one constraint on the parameters giving rise to complex balanced distributions, as also found.
+In particular, the co-dimension is $\delta=|\cC|-\ell-s=5-2-2=1$, hence there is one constraint on the parameters giving rise to complex-balanced distributions, as also found.